9 Battle-Tested Tactics to Create Unique Content

 This approach does two things.

 Second, it forces you to think critically about common practices in your industry.
 You're not just regurgitating what everyone else is saying – you're challenging it.
+This is a good way to ensure your content is not flagged as duplicate content by search engines.

 I've found this tactic works especially well because decision-makers are always looking for an edge.
 They've read all the standard advice.